 Researcher 1 will place two pillows on the table.
 One is placed to support the midsection, the other is placed to support the head.

-The subject is now ready to mount the table from the side opposite the tuning rods.
+Have the subject climb on the table from the side opposite the tuning rods.
 Instruct the subject to aim the right kneecap for the target made by the cross at the top of the foot pad.

 C. Contraction Practice: